Zendaya, in all her glory, has been at the forefront of media and tabloids for the better part of a decade.

-Speaking to British Vogue this week, the cover star shared that these acting roles are just the beginning.
+Speaking to British Vogue in 2021, the cover star made it clear that these acting roles are simply just the beginning for her.

 "I gotta hurry up and figure out how to f**king become a director, man," she told the publication.
 "I’m trying, I’m learning every day, I really am.
 There’s so much I want to do."